YunoHost-Apps/my_webapp_ynh/doc/DESCRIPTION.md

 Files can be uploaded [via SFTP](https://yunohost.org/en/filezilla) or any other method of your chosing.

 During installation, you can also chose to initialize a MySQL or PostgreSQL database, which will be backed up and restored just like the other files in your application.
-The connection details will be stored in the file `db_access.txt` located in the root directory of the app.
+The connection details will be displayed after installation of the app.

 PHP-FPM version can also be selected among (none), `7.4`, `8.0`, `8.1`, `8.2`, `8.3` and `8.4`.